CyberneticLearningSystems/CyberneticLearningSystems.github.io/pages/projects/ai4realnet.md

 Reinforcement Learning), XAI (Explainable AI) and RL for large networks.
 The team also contributes to the improvement of the Flatland simulation environment.

 ### Acknowledgment
 This is a funded research project by the European Union and their research initiative Horizon Europe.
-The project is ongoing with start in September 2023.
+The project is ongoing with a start in September 2023.

 [Back](https://isandaiinaviation.github.io/pages/research.html)